GISSAL/ads-b/README.md

 *Description*

 Ingests and pre-processes a single daily ADS-B data logger TSV file and returns a new daily file in CSV format.
+This tool can be operated in "batch" mode within ArcGIS Pro to process many daily ADS-B files at once.
 Tool messaging includes data regarding QA/QC results, number of unique aircraft and flights, and total execution time.
 Important preprocessing steps include:
 * Unpacking validFlags data from the ADS-B input file and removing any records with invalid latlon and altitude flags.
 * Removing any records with TSLC values of 1 or 2 seconds.
 * Converts original Unix timestamps to Python datetime objects in UTC which are then re-scaled to integer values.